There are three possible evaluation decisions for the doctoral defense. All decisions—with the exception of “fail”—must

 If the dissertation and/or defense are not acceptable to all members of the committee, the decision will change to either "re-defend" or "fail" as discussed below:

 “Re-defend” indicates that the committee is not satisfied with the dissertation or with the oral examination, but believes that rewriting may make it acceptable.
 In this case, the fully signed Report of Dissertation Committee should be returned to the Graduate School by the Supervisor, with each member of the committee indicating their decision.
 Another scheduled defense will be required and a new report will be generated.

 Committee members should submit their individual Report on Doctoral Dissertation forms indicating their dissatisfaction.

 “Fail” indicates that at least one member of the committee has decided that the dissertation is unsatisfactory and may not be rewritten.
 The fully signed Report of Dissertation Committee should be returned to the Graduate School by the supervisor, with each member of the committee indicating their decision.
 Committee members should also submit their individual Report on Doctoral Dissertation forms indicating their dissatisfaction.
 This decision normally results in the termination of a doctoral student’s program.

 Document a dissertation defense as follows:

 - The supervisor should bring the Report of Dissertation Committee to the defense.
-The scheduling information on the gold sheet must be correct; if the time or location changes, the Graduate School must be informed.
+The scheduling information on the Report must be correct; if the time or location changes, the Graduate School must be informed;

 - Once all members have signed the report the Graduate Studies Committee chairperson or designee should provide the final signature indicating that all coursework and other departmental requirements have been completed.
-All signatures should be on a single page, and the final document should be copied onto gold paper.
+All signatures should be on a single page;

-- The Report of Dissertation Committee should be returned to a degree evaluator in the Graduate School by the student, along with their final paperwork.
+- The Report of Dissertation Committee should be submitted to the Graduate School by the student, along with their final paperwork.